 Yes, I think they are prepared, or, at least, they should be.
 Any bank that is not ready should prepare to keep up with rivals.
 There are a lot of already transformed banks out there, which means strong competition.
 There are also many banks in the UK and continental Europe that have already been transformed, such as N26 in Europe, the successful mobile bank.
 These banks raise their influence every day and are grabbing the market away from the traditional banks because they are more innovative, have better ideas, and operate faster.
 To keep up, traditional banks should think about the processes through digital eyes and utilize the processes.
-It helps to go agile, redirect one’s thinking in the right direction, and forget all of the old habits while embracing new technologies and ways of working.
+It helps to go agile, redirect one’s thinking in the right direction, and forget all of the old habits while embracing new technologies, ways of working, and banking software development practices.
 Going into the 21st century with innovation is essential for the survival of traditional banks.

 What are the key challenges you face at this point in the digital transformation at your bank?

 The main ones are still doubts about compliance and risk-taking.
 It is easier for the new banks to perhaps leave compliance aside for a bit and embrace more risks.
 But, as a well-established bank, we want to keep our reputation, so compliance is still a sensitive issue.
 For example, we are moving towards using cloud technology more extensively, and negotiations on compliance took us a really long time.
 We needed to agree on many things, including location, geography, the place to host the staff.
 As a company, we needed to have a specific solution designed exclusively for us because of compliance.

 Which emerging technologies do you see as game-changers, and which ones will have the greatest impact on banking?